 On March 16, Gov. Newsom issued an executive order that authorizes local government to halt evictions for renters and homeowners, slows foreclosures, and protects against utility shutoffs for Californians affected by COVID-19.

-While a tenant will still be obligated to pay rent, tenants won't have to worry about the time limitation through March 31, 2020, though it is possible the governor will extend the order past that date.
+While a tenant will still be obligated to pay rent, tenants won't have to worry about the time limitation through July 28, 2020.

 The order applies to those who are unable to pay rent due to either a loss in income or an increase in medical costs due to COVID-19.

 The county of San Diego took up Newsom's order and also approved a moratorium on evictions for residents and small businesses in unincorporated parts of the country.
 The measure will give the county's chief administrative officer the authority to work with financial institutions to halt foreclosures and foreclosure-related evictions, and will allow the county Housing Authority to extend the deadline for recipients, including those who receive Section 8 support.

 The city of San Diego also passed ordinances to halt evictions.
 Tenants must demonstrate a "substantial decrease in income or medical expenses'' caused by COVID-19 in order to qualify.
 It will not relieve a tenant of their requirement to pay rent or restrict a landlord from recovering rent at a future time.
 The emergency law will last until May 31.

 Banks will be ordered to halt foreclosures of properties whose owners are unable to make mortgage payments.